BLACK HOLES and the ORIGIN of the

 |10%||Forums & Peer review|

 GRADING SCALE: The grading scale (subject to revision) will follow the traditional percentage breakdown of 90's (A), 80's (B), 70's (C), 60's (D), and below (F).
 Scores may be curved slightly to help you, so always strive to do your best.
-Plus minus grading is now being implemented at SBCC, so borderline grades may receive a +/- designation.
+Plus minus grading has been implemented at SBCC, so borderline grades may receive a +/- designation.

 STUDENT LEARNING OUTCOMES: ERTH106 SLO1 - collaborate with fellow students to explore the latest theories in physics and astronomy.
 ERTH106 SLO2 - compare and contrast credible and non-credible sources, and discern between science and pseudoscience.
 ERTH106 SLO3 - make use of electronic research techniques to investigate recent developments and discoveries in the field.